-What Causes Swirl Marks in My Car’s Paint?
+What Causes Swirl Marks on Car Paint?

 You might have noticed that swirl marks prominently show on black and other dark colored cars.
 This is because the sides of the scratches reflect light.
 Black being the biggest contrast to white causes the reflections to be more prominent.